tokuhirom/plenv/README.md

     the two versions, there maybe changes that affect compatibility, dependencies or other behaviors your applications depend on.

+    You can reuse installed modules from a binary-compatible perl version directly without reinstalling.
+For example, if you have installed lots of modules in 5.18.1 and install a variant of 5.18.1 with dtrace support, you might not want to migrate all those modules.

+        % plenv install 5.18.1 -Dusedtrace --as 5.18.1-dtrace
+        % plenv shell 5.18.1-dtrace
+        % PERL5LIB=$(PLENV_VERSION=5.18.1 perl -e'print join ":",@INC') perl <command>

 - How can I enable -g option without slowing down binary?